liferay/liferay-docs/discover/portal/articles/120-search/02-configuring-a-search-page.markdown

 # Configuring Search Pages [](id=configuring-search-pages)

-In @product-ver@ there are multiple ways to skin the search cat (disclaimer: no actual cats have been harmed during the writing this article).
+There are multiple ways to skin the search cat (disclaimer: no actual cats have been harmed during the writing this article).

 If you're unsure which approach to take, use the [default](#default-search-pages) configuration.
 It provides a sensible starting